 The Edgerton Foundation funds a New American Plays national award program that was launched in 2007.
 The initiative has supported nearly 400 plays to date, at least 30 of which have transferred to Broadway.
 In 2017, the first round of Edgerton Foundation New Play Award totaled $359,000, allowing 13 productions extra time for the development and rehearsal of new plays with the entire creative team, helping to extend the life of the play after its first run.
 The foundation has given away more than $10 million through this program.
 The foundation also supports work in security issues, the environment and sustainable energy, and established the Antoinette and Vincent Dungan Lectureship on Energy and the Environment at Occidental in honor of Louise Edgerton’s parents.
 A gift of $400,000, meanwhile, enabled Occidental College to partner with The Theatre @ Boston Court and A Noise Within to create the Edgerton Foundation Theater Program.

 Grants range from $1,000 to around $2.4 million.
-In a recent fiscal year, the foundation gave away around $5.1 million.
+In a recent fiscal year, the foundation made grants totaling around $5.1 million.
 Past grantees have included California Community Foundation, the recent recipient of a seven-figure gift; Center Theatre Group; Geffen Playhouse; International Medical Corps; LA Philharmonic (Louise is on the board); Pacific Council on International Policy (Brad is on the board); and The Arboretum.